GuiLxP/GuiLxP/README.md

 ## Hello!
 I'm Guilherme Pantoja.

 - :computer: Nowadays, I'm working as IT Assistant JR.
-- 🌱 Studying JavaScript and C#.
+- 🌱 Studying JavaScript and React Native.
 - 📫 My E-mail: guilhermematheus166@gmail.com
 - 🌿:shipit: Intend to be a Full-stack Dev.